renderorange/weather-api/README.txt

 The API requires configuration settings which are stored and defined within the ./config/application.js file located within the project's base dir.
 The config object is exported and accessed within weather-api.js.

     # ./config/application.js
-    config.interface   = '0.0.0.0';
+    config.address     = '0.0.0.0';
     config.port        = 3000;
     config.api_key     = '1234567890qwerty';
     config.environment = 'development';
     config.dht         = 22;
     config.pin         = 4;

-The key value pairs within the configuration are verified on startup, and will fail to start if either the names or values aren't correct or within range.
+The key value pairs within the configuration are verified on startup.
+The server will fail to start if any of the names or values aren't correct or within range.
+If there is a failure, the reason will be logged.

+    # unexpected key name in the config
+    [06292018-025505] [info] weather-api - version 0.1.11
+    [06292018-025505] [error] config verification failed
+    [06292018-025505] [error] config.interfaces: interfaces is not a valid key name [06292018-025505] [error] exiting

+    # incorrect value
+    [06292018-025521] [info] weather-api - version 0.1.11
+    [06292018-025521] [error] config verification failed
+    [06292018-025521] [error] config.port: 3000a is not a valid value
+    [06292018-025521] [error] exiting

-## config.interface
+## config.address

-The interface on the Raspberry Pi to bind to.
+The address on the Raspberry Pi to bind to.

 Verification on startup allows for both ip addresses and hostnames.